hashicorp/katakoda/terraform-infrastructure-pipelines-workshop/setup-k8s-workspace.md

 use the configuration provided in your GitHub repository to deploy your Kubernetes cluster.
 The Kubernetes workspace will output the Kubernetes credentials for the Helm charts to consume in the Consul and Vault workspaces.
-These values are specified in the Kubernetes GitHub repository in [`outputs.tf`](https://github.com/hashicorp/learn-terraform-pipelines-k8s/blob/master/outputs.tf).
+These output values are defined in the Kubernetes GitHub repository in [`outputs.tf`](https://github.com/hashicorp/learn-terraform-pipelines-k8s/blob/master/outputs.tf).

 In the next step, you will configure your Consul workspace in a similar fashion.